-Philadelphia, PA – Febrero 27, 2020 – Senator Sharif Street (D-Philadelphia) today sent the following letter expressing support for efforts to create a process to give local governments control over the siting of supervised injection sites within their jurisdictions and to ensure real public participation in those decisions:
+Philadelphia, PA – February 27, 2020 – Senator Sharif Street (D-Philadelphia) today sent the following letter expressing support for efforts to create a process to give local governments control over the siting of supervised injection sites within their jurisdictions and to ensure real public participation in those decisions:

 “The announcement yesterday by Safehouse to open the first supervised injection site in the country at the Constitution Health Plaza on South Broad Street has shaken communities in South Philadelphia.
 The seemingly rushed decision, which came just hours after a federal court ruled that Safehouse would not violate federal law by opening an overdose prevention facility, was a surprise to local residents as well their elected representatives.
 They believe there has been a total lack of transparency and community involvement in the making of that decision.